Type

 Image

-Labeled "Bellevue Hospital No. 2", this collage of illustrations (one of a pair) shows various scenes related to the hospital, including an operating theater, the Children's Ward, the Morgue and the garden.
-The sheet is also labeled "Compliments of Lactopeptine."
-Lactopeptine was a manufacturer's name for a digestion-ferment product containing Pepsin and Pancreatin and sold in the 19th century.
+A postcard showing a collage of illustrations of Bellevue Hospital, from a two-postcard set.
+The card is labeled “Bellevue Hospital No. 2” and shows a variety of scenes from the hospital, including an operating theater, the Children’s Ward, the morgue, and the garden.
+The postcard is also labeled “Compliments of Lactopeptine.”
+Lactopeptine was a manufacturer’s name for a digestion-ferment product containing Pepsin and Pancreatin and sold in the 19th century.

 Bellevue Hospital - Wharf